-30.8 Earth-Moon-Earth (EME) Communication
+Earth-Moon-Earth (EME)

 EME communication, also known as moonbounce, has become a popular form of amateur space communication.
-The EME concept is simple: the moon is used as a passive reflector for two-way communication between two locations on Earth (see Fig 30.61).
+The concept is simple: the moon is used as a passive reflector for two-way communication between two locations on Earth (see Figure 30.1).
 With a total path length of about half a million miles, EME may be considered the ultimate DX.
-Very large path losses suggest big antennas, high power and the best low noise receivers; however, the adoption of modern coding and modulation techniques can significantly reduce these requirements from their levels of just 10 years ago.
+Very large path losses suggest big antennas, high power, and the best low noise receivers; however, the adoption of modern coding and modulation techniques can significantly reduce these requirements from their levels of just ten years ago.
 Even so, communication over the EME path presents unusual station design challenges and offers special satisfaction to those who can meet them.
+EME is a natural and passive propagation phenomenon, and EME QSOs count toward WAC, WAS, DXCC and VUCC awards.
+EME opens up the bands at VHF and above to a new frontier of worldwide DX.